Adaking-slack/intro-to-js/README.md

 # intro-to-js
-A Basic arithemetic calculator using just javaScript You can perform basic operations like Addition, Subtraction, Multiplication and Dividion.
+A Basic arithemetic calculator using just javaScript.

+You can perform basic operations like Addition, Subtraction, Multiplication and Dividion.